GoodSync Connect Manual

 ReadOnly = No

-If Yes then this user can only read files and folders on this server, but not write/crate them.
+If Yes, this user can only read files and folders on the GoodSync Server, but not write/create them.

 ProtectSystem = Yes

-If Yes then this user cannot write any OS system files, such as C:/Windows folder on Windows.
+If Yes, this user cannot write any OS system files, such as files in the "C:\Windows" folder on Windows.

 RegisterWithMediator = Yes

-If Yes then register this GoodSync user with GoodSync Mediator, using UserId and Password credentials.
+If Yes, register this GoodSync user with GoodSync Mediator, using UserId and Password credentials.

-If No, then do not register with Mediator, makes sense for Direct IP addressing of this server.
+If No, do not register with Mediator.
+Makes sense for Direct IP addressing of this Server.

 DiskQuota = -1

-If more tan 0 then Disk Usage Quota for this user, in Bytes.
+If more than 0, set Disk Usage Quota for this user, in Bytes.